-If $H$ does not have any CIA, the physical CP transformation in broken phase should be an inconsistent CP transformation, and CP asymmetry should be observed.
-There are two possibilities for CP violation in the broken phase.
-If the inconsistent physical CP transformation in the broken phase is given by a product of the original CP transformation and a broken element $\in G\backslash H$, the CP violation is directly caused by the SSB of the internal symmetry, and hence the CP asymmetry is proportional to the VEV giving rise to the SSB.
-On the other hand, if not the case, the inconsistent physical CP in the broken phase should be an inconsistent CP even in the symmetric phase, even though the theory is invariant under the same CP(-like) transformation in both phases.
-Therefore the CP asymmetry is not necessary to be proportional to the VEV.
+If $H$ does not have any CIA, the physical CP transformation in the broken phase should be an inconsistent CP transformation, and CP asymmetry should be observed.
+There are two possibilities for spontaneous CP violation in the broken phase.
+If the inconsistent physical CP transformation in the broken phase is given by a product of the original CP transformation and a broken element of $G\backslash H$, the CP violation is directly caused by the SSB of the internal symmetry, and hence the CP asymmetry is proportional to the VEV giving rise to the SSB.
+On the other hand, if this is not the case, the inconsistent physical CP transformation in the broken phase should remain inconsistent even in the symmetric phase, although the theory is invariant under the same CP(-like) transformation in both phases.
+Therefore the CP asymmetry may not necessarily be proportional to the VEV.
 We will show that the latter type of CP asymmetry really occurs through SSB.
 In this case, the CP violation genuinely comes from the group structure.
 We will carefully study the CP asymmetry of several physical observables in the broken phases, by which we elucidate the relations between the physical CP violation in the broken phase and the CP invariance in symmetric phase in detail.